earthnuker/ScrapHacks/ScrapHacks/README.md

 this will drop the compiled files into `./build/bin`

-(this has only been tested with `Scrap.exe` with a SHA1 checksum of `d2dde960e8eca69d60c2e39a439088b75f0c89fa`, other version might crash if the memory offsets don't match)
+(this has only been tested with a (cracked/deobfuscated) `Scrap.exe` v1.0 with a SHA1 checksum of `d2dde960e8eca69d60c2e39a439088b75f0c89fa`, other version might crash if the memory offsets don't match)